Contact Us for a Free Consultation (213) 542-0979

 Importantly, however, there is no requirement that there was ever an actual intent to carry out the threat.

-The threat could be made verbally or through any type of electronic communication, such as email or text messages.
+The threat could be made verbally or through electronic communication, such as email or text messages.

-Further, the threats have to place the alleged victim in reasonable fear that means they were fearful and even that the fear was sustained for some time.
+Further, the threats have to place the alleged victim in reasonable fear, which means they were fearful and even that the fear was sustained for some time.

-In the state of California, criminal threats cases are serious business and could even expose a defendant to a “strike” under the three-strikes law and potentially resulting in a significant sentence in a state prison.
+In California, criminal threat cases are serious business.
+They could even expose a defendant to a “strike” under the three-strikes law, potentially resulting in a significant sentence in state prison.

 For more information, our Los Angeles criminal defense lawyers are reviewing the law in detail below.